agudpp/alias/README.md

 ## backend
 - db_path: folder path where we will store the tags and elements (automatically generate 2 folders in there)

+# QtCreator configuration

+## Running tests as target

+* Add a new target on the project called test as custom executable, and set the following values:
+** command: ctest
+** arguments: -V
+** working directory: %{buildDir}

+select and run the target you should see all the test running